INVEST IN YOUR HEALTH & VITALITY

 Initial Acupuncture Treatment & Full Health Intake** 90 minutes- $110*

 (Please note that full-time students and seniors 65yo+ will receive a $10 discount for Acupuncture services)

 Cupping or Gua Sha only (about 20- 30 minutes) - $50

-YES we accept Insurance, however not all insurance plans cover acupuncture services.
+YES our clinic accepts Insurance!
+Please Note: not all insurance plans cover acupuncture services.

 Your full name, date of birth, insurance company name and ID number, as well as the customer service phone number on the back of the insurance card.
-We will send the information to our Biller for verification and will have an answer regarding your coverage typically within 48 hours.
+We will send the information to our billing service for verification and will have an answer regarding your coverage typically within 48 hours.

 Again, please email through this website or to the following email address: email@example.com